-- Beginners: The beginning level player will be introduced to the basics of the game.
-Emphasis will be placed on stroke production and the technical aspects of the swing in an effort to teach these young players sound fundamentals from the ground up.
+Beginners: The beginning level player will be introduced to the basics of the game.
+Emphasis will be placed on stroke production and the technical aspects of the swing to teach these young players sound fundamentals from the ground up.

-- Intermediate: Intermediate level players will also focus on fundamental stroke production (to ensure proper technique), but will also be put into match play situations to introduce these players to the competitive side of the game
+Intermediate: Intermediate level players will also focus on fundamental stroke production (to ensure proper technique), but will also be put into match play situations to introduce these players to the competitive side of the game

-- Advanced: The more advanced players will work with stroke production in a competitive environment, but will also be introduced to the basic strategies of the game.
+Advanced: The more advanced players will work with stroke production in a competitive environment, but will also be introduced to the basic strategies of the game.

-- High School / Tournament: Varsity high school and tournament players will focus on the strategic and competitive aspects of the game.
+High School / Tournament: Varsity high school and tournament players will focus on the strategic and competitive aspects of the game.
 Although there will be attention spent on the stroke fundamentals, more emphasis will be placed on point progression, court positioning, patterns and sequences, percentage plays and live ball drill work.

 Elite Training Camps

-These camps will also feature Match Play, with on court coaching from our staff to ensure that these techniques are being adopted and understood by the young players.
+These camps will also feature Match Play, with on-court coaching from our staff to ensure that these techniques are being adopted and understood by the young players.
 It is the main goal of the camp to teach the students a way to improve dramatically by playing percentages and understanding the strategies of the game of tennis.

 Is there a ranking requirement for the Elite Training camps?

 What are the differences between overnight, commuter and day camp options and what is included?

 Overnight camps include lodging and all meals for the duration of camp, as well as tennis and social activities.
 The commuter option is available at several of our overnight camps and typically (subject to variance by location) include lunch and dinner throughout the week, as well as tennis and social activities.
 Day camps often offer two options: Full day or Half day.
-During a half day camp lunch is not provided.
+During a half-day camp, lunch is not provided.

-Q. What is the ratio of campers to staff?
+What is the ratio of campers to staff?

 When will registration for camp sessions close?

 We will take registrations right up until the first day of camp as long as spots are still available.
 Many of our camps do sell out and we recommend signing up as soon as possible to ensure inclusion.

-Q. Are there discounts available?
+Are there discounts available?

 Are there pro-rated options if my child cannot attend the entire week?

 A few of our camps offer a pro-rated camp rate for those that cannot attend the entire week of camp.
 Please email the office for specific offering at each location.

-If the camp is the full, do you have a waiting list?
+If the camp is full, do you have a waiting list?

 We do have a waiting list for our camp weeks that sell out.
-In is not unusual for us to add campers from the waiting list due to late cancellations.
+It is not unusual for us to add campers from the waiting list due to late cancellations.
 To be added to the waitlist, please register here (there is no fee to join the waitlist).